dguzenko/newdocs/docs/zoocart.md

 **Important:** Name of your custom .php file should be the same as standard one.
 You can see names of standard layouts templates here: *plugins / system / zoocart / zoocart / views*.

+In order to override the ZOOcart elements layouts please follow the next guide:

+### Step 1.
+Locate the layouts path

+The ZOOcart elements layouts are located in **plugins / system /zoocart/zoocart/elements/**.
+If the layout supports sublayouts is those that you should work on, instead go to the **... / render / < MAIN LAYOUT > / _sublayouts** folder.

+### Step 2.
+Create your layout

+Copy one of the existing layouts in the path from the Step 1 and change it name to a custom one.
+Be sure to keep the underscore `_` at the beginning of the file if it's a sublayout.

+### Step 3.
+Place your layout

+Your layout is ready but should be stored in a safe place, as we mentioned in the beginning.
+You can place your custom layout in:

+* **media / zoo / custom_elements / < element name > / tmpl / render**

+  This path will make the layout available for all the Apps.

+* **media / zoo / applications / < app name > / elements / imagepro / tmpl / render**

+  This path will make the layout available only for the App being placed in.

+When dealing with sublayout, remember it should be placed into **... / render / [MAIN LAYOUT] / _sublayouts** instead.

+**Note**: if the **custom_elements** folder does not exist, just create it.

+### Done!

+Now that your layout is placed it can be selected when setting the Element view on the Positions assignment.
+Do so and start editing it until it suits your project needs.

 How to Restrict Product Access
 ------------------------------